We investigate definitions of quality first teaching and in particular consider how it applies when teaching gifted and talented pupils

 This e-bulletin issue was first published in June 2010

 About the author: Ian Warwick is Senior Director of London Gifted & Talented, a branch of London Challenge.
-Matt Dickenson is Equalities and Achievement Director with London Gifted & Talented, leading the REAL Project (Realising Equality and Achievement for Learners).
+Matt Dickenson is Equalities and Achievement Director with London Gifted & Talented, leading the REAL Project (Realizing Equality and Achievement for Learners).